Drywall and Insulation Contractors

 Recent Developments

-• Total nonresidential building construction spending is projected to rise 8% in 2024 over 2023, according to FMI’s first-quarter 2024 North American Engineering and Construction Outlook.
-At growth of 18%, manufacturing will lead 2024 nonresidential building construction, followed by lodging (+12%), educational (+10%), and healthcare (+8%).
-Some other segments of the nonresidential building sector face headwinds, including high interest rates, inflation, and tighter lending standards.
-These pressures and high vacancy rates will reduce office project spending by 2% in 2024.
-Commercial project spending is forecast to decline by 4% in 2024.
-High interest rates will also challenge the housing market.
-Single-family construction spending is forecast to drop 5% in 2024 after falling 14% in 2023.
-Spending for multifamily is expected to decline 15% in 2024 after projects in development peaked at 1 million units in mid-2023.
-Home improvement project spending will drop 4% in 2024 from 3% growth in 2023.
+• Total nonresidential building construction spending is projected to rise 6% in 2024 over 2023, according to FMI’s third-quarter 2024 North American Engineering and Construction Outlook.
+With growth of 28%, public safety will lead 2024 nonresidential building construction, followed by manufacturing (21%), educational (7%), and religious (7%).
+Some other segments of the nonresidential building sector face headwinds.
+Commercial construction spending is expected to decline 7% in 2024 amid weaker demand for warehousing space, high interest rates, and tighter lending standards.
+Lodging construction spending is forecast to drop 6% as consumer budgets tighten and hotel occupancies wane, especially near the market's lower tier.
+Stubbornly high office vacancies will continue to weigh on new office construction, which is projected to see flat spending in 2024.
+Despite high interest rates, single-family construction spending is forecast to rise 7% in 2024 as homebuilders reduce home sizes to improve affordability.
+Spending for multifamily is expected to decline by 1% in 2024 after projects in development peaked at 1 million units in mid-2023.
+Home improvement project spending will rise 4% in 2024 as homeowners primarily focus on maintenance and repairs amid high materials costs and interest rates.

 Get A Demo